sumitgrazitti/testingapidoc/issues/ISSUE: Cannot Index Content Source.md

-## ISSUE: Content Source Not Indexed
+## ISSUE: Content Source Not Indexed  {Add to the title: How to hide the content which we don't want to show on our search result?}
-There can be multiple reasons for content source indexing to fail.
+There can be multiple reasons for content source indexing to fail {or content not showing upx}.
 The most common ones include:

 - The person whose ID was used to authorize crawling is doesn't have the ``rwx``` permissions on the content they are trying to crawl.
 - Somehow the content source was saved without selected any field for indexing.
 Go to **Content Sources** > ![EDIT](https://docs.searchunify.com/Content/Resources-Mamba20/Images/Icons/edit-tuning.png) > **Rules** and ensure that at least one content field is selected.

+{Specify the content source as sub-header and then list all the pointers}
 - Google Drive does not permit SearchUnify to find and index files until you explicitly provide access.
 To enable access, go to Search Clients > Edit > Content Sources, and toggle Permissions Override to the left.
 - Ensure that all boards, or the ones that you desire to index, are not set to hidden.
 (Lithium and other communities)
 - Be an admin user with access to the files that you are trying to index.
 If you cannot view a file on your org, then the chances of SearchUnify indexing it are nil.
 (Salesforce)
 - Ensure that you are a Knowledge user if youare trying to index Salesforce Communities.
 (Salesforce)